 Making the Compressible Pillow Step 2: Recycled Polyester

-Once we have the foam ready for the pillows it needs to be sewn up in the covers.
+Once we have the foam ready for the pillows it needs to be sewn into the covers.
 Upcycling the foam isn’t the only sustainable aspect of the Compressible Pillow.
 The polyester pillow covers are 60% recycled.

 That 60% is actually an average.
 The gray fabric on the back of the pillow is 100% recycled, while the printed fabric on the front is 38% recycled.
 The reason for this has to do with performance characteristics.
 As of now, recycled fabrics tend to be harder to work with.
 They are generally weaker and more difficult to make soft and comfy, among other drawbacks.